 Get a Massage

 Getting a massage after flying for so long always feels good.
 You’re tight from sitting in the same position for hours and the last thing you want to do is get back on a plane.
-Treat yourself and get a massage so you’ll feel better once you get to your destination.
+Treat yourself on your layover in Dubai and get a massage so you’ll feel better once you get to your destination.

 Book a Hotel Room